LunarEngineer/LunaHouseholdFixedComputeLayer/README.md

 This is the lowest layer of the LunaHousehold Server.

-This deploys a k8s network into a series of proxmox nodes.
+This deploys a series of proxmox nodes into an expected output structure.

-Just declare your proxmox nodes when you call the module.
+On the far side of this there will be output.

 i.e.